mbcx4ts5/AnkiAnalysis/README.md

 ##

 ## Glossary
-A glossary of key terms for this report
+A glossary of key terms for this report:

 Review: The act of grading a card with one of four options "Again", "Hard", "Good", "Easy".